Directors/Instructors

 Experience

-Mrs. Beard has been involved in Choir for over 30 years – elementary, high school, college, community, and church choir.
+Mrs. Beard has been involved in Choir for over 40 years – elementary, high school, college, community, and church choir.
 She was a member of the Rochester Oratorio Society in Rochester, NY, did opera performances in college, and has performed with ensembles and done solo work for church productions.
-She has directed both children’s and adult choirs along with vocal ensembles.
+She has directed both children’s and adult choirs along with vocal ensembles, and numerous musical theatre productions.
+Mrs. Beard has been teaching vocal music for 20 years at OHMI.

-Mrs. Beard started the Vocal Music program at OHMI, whose students have been chosen for State Honors Choir, and receive consistent Division I & II ratings at MSVMA festivals.
-Advanced Choir performed at MSVMA State Solo & Ensemble Festival this year, receiving a Division I rating, and Concert Choir performed at State Choral Festival this year, receiving an Excellent rating.
-MS Chorus performed at MSVMA State Choral Festival this year.
+Mrs. Beard started the Vocal Music program at OHMI, whose students have been chosen for State Honors Choir, All – State Honors Choir, and receive consistent Excellent ratings at MSVMA festivals.
+Advanced Choir (Musica Celestiale) performed at MSVMA State Solo & Ensemble Festival this year, receiving a Division 1 rating, and Concert Choir performed at MSVMA Choral Festival this year, receiving a Division 1 rating.
+MS Chorus performed at MSVMA Choral Festival, receiving a Division 1 rating.
+At Youth Arts Coalition State Festival all 3 Choirs received a Superior rating.
 Mrs. Beard directs MS Chorus, Concert Choir, and Advanced Choir.

 Education

 Mrs. Beard graduated from Oral Roberts University with 28 credits in Music, and received a Minor in Vocal music along with a nursing major.
 While at Oral Roberts University she studied voice with Dr. George Stephenson.
-She adds to her choral experience by taking classes in choral techniques and conducting at music education conferences.
+She adds to her choral experience by taking classes in choral techniques and conducting at music education conferences, and is taking graduate music classes through VanderCook College of Music.

 Personal

-Mrs. Beard homeschools her children, and is the Program Administrator for OHMI which consumes most of her day.
-She also teaches voice privately.
-In her free time she practices piano and is learning to play the harp.
+Mrs. Beard homeschooled her children for 18 years, graduating all 3 and sending them off to college, and grad school.
+She is the Program Administrator for OHMI which consumes most of her day.
+In her free time she practices piano and spends time with her two Pekingese princesses.
 Mrs. Beard enjoys organic gardening, canning, cross-stitch, and is an avid reader.

 Mr. Chris Braue — Band Director